Unveiling the Mystery: What's 0.125 as a Fraction? A thorough look

 Beyond 0.125: Converting Other Decimals to Fractions

 The method of converting decimals to fractions described above applies to any terminating decimal (a decimal that ends).
 For repeating decimals (decimals with digits that repeat infinitely), the process is slightly more complex and involves solving an equation.
-However, the fundamental principle of expressing the decimal as a fraction over a power of 10 remains the same.
+Even so, the fundamental principle of expressing the decimal as a fraction over a power of 10 remains the same.

 Frequently Asked Questions (FAQ)